 - Fill a Nalgene bottle 2/3 of the way full with nearly boiling water and put it in a wool sock, hat or wrap in fabric.
 Place between legs (femoral artery), armpits or kick it to your feet to stay warm.

 - Store your mittens under your rear when hammock camping to make them easy to find and keep your backside insulated.
 This totally saved my butt at winter camp.

 - Use a cheap reflective emergency blanket on the bottom of your tent or hammock to reflect your body heat and keep the wind/draft out.

 - Attach a ziptie, paracord or keychains to zippers to make them easy to access with mittens.
 This may seem basic, but keeps you from taking your mittens on and off.

 - Pull your backpack over your feet in your sleeping bag to add warmth to your feet and legs.
 Add your boots to keep them from freezing.

-- If you wake up cold and have to go pee, don’t hold it….it will make you colder than the quick visit outside….then do some sit ups in your sleeping bag to warm back up.
+- Don’t hold it!
+If you wake up cold and have to go pee, don’t hold it….it will make you colder than the quick visit outside….then do some sit ups in your sleeping bag to warm back up.

 - Make some screw shoes!
 Ok, this isn’t technically a “keep you warm” hack, but it might keep you rubber side down.
 Add 3/8-1/2” sheet metal hex screws to the bottoms of your hiking boots or running shoes to make instant ice grippers.
 Mark spot with a sharpie and install with a power drill in the treads avoiding thin or worn spots.
-This is another trick I learned from my smart friend, Pam at a shoe clinic and lots of winter runners swear by this method as great ice and snow traction.
+This is another trick I learned from my smart friend, Pam at a shoe clinic.
+Lots of winter runners swear by this method as great ice and snow traction.
 Read about the pair I made here.

 What are you doing to stay toasty inside or out during this cold snap?
 Comment below and stay warm!!